 What are Federal Interstate Crimes?

 There are many different types of state and federal crimes.
-Most are only charged at the state level, but when a crime crosses state lines or international borders, it could be filed as a crime under different federal laws.
+Most are charged at the state level, but when a crime crosses state lines or international borders, it may be prosecuted under different federal laws.

-The United States Congress has also passed some federal laws prohibiting interstate crimes that don't cross state lines, which under the commerce clause permits them to pass laws that affect interstate commerce.
+The United States Congress has also passed some federal laws prohibiting interstate crimes that don't cross state lines, which, under the commerce clause, permits it to pass laws that affect interstate commerce.

-Numerous types of crimes can be filed by a federal prosecutor, including a category known as “interstate crimes,” which generally crosses a state line.
+Numerous types of crimes can be filed by a federal prosecutor, including a category known as “interstate crimes,” which generally cross state lines.

 Readers unfamiliar with how crimes are charged must understand that federal criminal cases differ significantly from state cases.
 This is one of the primary reasons you need a qualified defense lawyer to represent you in a federal courtroom.